Athabasca Falls Jasper: Best Waterfall in Jasper National Park

 • You want upper and lower viewpoints

-If you can only stop once, Athabasca Falls Jasper delivers more impact per minute.
+If you can only stop once, Athabasca Falls 25 minutes away from Jasper delivers more impact per minute.

 Class II rafting at the base of Athabasca Falls